Data Processing Addendum

 This DPA shall not replace or supersede any agreement or addendum relating to processing of personal data negotiated by Customer and referenced in the Agreement, and any such individually negotiated agreement or addendum shall apply instead of this DPA.

 In the course of providing the Application Services to Customer pursuant to the Agreement, Embrace may process personal data on behalf of Customer.
-Embrace agrees to comply with the following provisions with respect to any personal data submitted by or for Customer to the Application Services or collected and processed by or for Customer through the Application Services.
+The parties agree to comply with the following provisions with respect to any personal data submitted by or for Customer to the Application Services or collected and processed by or for Customer through the Application Services.
 Any capitalized but undefined terms herein shall have the meaning set forth in the Agreement.

 In this DPA,